Santa Catalina – Negros Oriental

 Santa Catalina is a municipality in the Philippines, in the province of Negros Oriental.
 It has 73,306 habitats, according to the 2010 census.
 The municipality of Santa Catalina is divided in into 22 barangays.
 Santa Catalina’s topography is predominantly rolling hills, flat, and steep terrain.
 In the region, there are 27 springs and 8 rivers.
 The name of the Santa Catalina town is taken after the image of Santa Catalina de Alejandria, the town’s patron saint installed in the community chapel.

 Brief History of Santa Catalina

 During the American regime the town of Tolong, the former name of Santa Catalina, could not meet the minimum requirements to qualify for becoming a municipality.
-During the World War II Japanese occupation of Philippines, the town of Tolong was the guerilla fighters movement’s headquarters.
-After the war Santa Catalina has became a municipality in the year 1947.
+During the World War II, Japanese occupation of the Philippines, the town of Tolong was the guerilla fighters movement’s headquarters.
+After the war, Santa Catalina has become a municipality in the year 1947.

 Getting to Santa Catalina

 There are two practical ways in order to go to Santa Catalina.
 One way is by riding a Ceres Bus and the other is via a V-hire (van for hire).
 The Ceres Bus will take about 2 hours and a half and will cost Php 130 for air conditions rides and about Php 105.00 for non-air-conditioned rides.
 V-hire, on the other hand, will charge you only Php 100.00 for the two hours’ ride in getting to Santa Catalina.